psharma04/Overpass/docs/legal.md

 # Legal

-The Terms of Service and Privacy Policy for the Discord EmailBot
+The Terms of Service and Privacy Policy for the Overpass Discord bot.

 ## Terms of Service